ImprobabilityCast/Small-Projects/curly/README.md

 # curly
-A thingy to download webpages or parts of webpages
+A thingy to download webpages or parts of webpages.